Looking for a Used MKZ in your area?

 On the positive side, owners are happy with the MKZ’s plethora of standard features, its better-than-adequate mileage, and its stable, quiet ride.
 Additionally, a number of owners laud the standard SYNC system, as well as giving approving nods toward the performance of the pleasantly potent V6 powerplant.
 Finally, owners are favorably impressed with this luxury-oriented sedan’s well-appointed interior ambiance, especially when opting for the available Executive Package.
 Obviously, no consumer reviews are yet available for the brand-new Hybrid.

-Talk about the 2011 Lincoln MKZ
+Cars compared to 2011 Lincoln MKZ

 Lincoln MKZ Questions